It’s finally happened! I made the pencil skirt of my dreams.

 Making a muslin of Lekala 5088 was a speedy affair.
 It’s a basic pencil skirt with a center back zipper and straight waistband.
 Even though it has four back darts instead of the usual two (which is great for ladies who are curvy in back), it sews up really fast.
 After the darts you sew three seams and a waistband and you’re done!

-I’ve never been one to SWAP — Sew With A Plan — but that is slowly changing.
-I had to buy some RTW pants earlier this summer, and they reminded me why I prefer me-made clothing. *wink* Though I’m trying to consciously build my homemade wardrobe, I’m still me!
+I’ve never been one to plan out my sewing, but that is slowly changing.
+I had to buy some RTW pants earlier this summer, and they reminded me why I prefer me-made clothing.
+Though I’m now trying to consciously build my homemade wardrobe, I’m still me!
 I like crazy prints and bright colors, even for pencil skirts.
 I plan to sew a million (ish) pencil skirts from quilting cotton because of the bright and colorful prints, the low cost, and the ease of sewing.

 This purple leopard print fabric is a stretch woven that felt and behaved like quilting cotton.
 (Fun factoid: this is my fifth purple animal print garment!
 Leggings, two shirts, and a tunic were my first four.)
 For finishing, I flat felled the side seams, pinked the remaining seams, and hand finished the waistband and hem.